Musubi-ai/Musubi/README.md

 ```

 ### Multi-agent System
 Beyond instantiating a single agent to perform specific tasks, agents can be coordinated into a hierarchical multi-agent system to execute tasks with greater efficiency, scalability, and adaptability.
-For building a hierarchical multi-agent system in musubi, you can simply use `MusubiAgent`:
+For building a hierarchical multi-agent system in Musubi, you can simply use `MusubiAgent`:
 ```python
 from musubi.agent import PipelineAgent, GeneralAgent, SchedulerAgent, MusubiAgent from musubi.agent.actions import (